DottorZini/zini-starter-hugo-academic/content/project/a390/index.md

 ---
-title: ADAS on the Alpine A290
+title: ADAS on the Alpine A390 et al.
-summary: Development of sensor fusion and scene understanding algorithms powering Adaptive Cruise Control (ACC) and Autonomous Emergency Braking (AEB) on the next-generation Alpine A290.
+summary: Development of sensor fusion and scene understanding algorithms powering Adaptive Cruise Control (ACC), Autonomous Emergency Braking (AEB) and Local Hazards Detection (V2X) on the next-generation Alpine A390 and other vehicles on the same project.
 tags:
 - ADAS
 - Automotive